 While solar systems require an upfront investment, they pay for themselves over time, offering potentially massive savings over a 20-year period or longer.

-Most typical domestic systems can pay for themselves between five and 10 years.
+Most typical domestic systems can pay for themselves between 10 and 13 years in Northern Ireland.

 Upfront costs